 - 8.1 This aim of this policy and procedure is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
 In most cases workers should not find it necessary to alert anyone externally. - 8.2 The law recognises that in some circumstances it may be appropriate for workers to report concerns to an external body such as a regulator.
 It will very rarely, if ever, be appropriate to alert the media.
 The College strongly encourages workers to seek advice before reporting a concern to anyone external.
-The independent whistleblowing charity, Public Concern at Work, operates a confidential helpline.
+The independent whistleblowing charity, Protect (previously known as Public Concern at Work), operates a confidential helpline. - 8.3 Workers may make a disclosure to an appropriate external body prescribed by the law.